naninovel/docs/docs/api/index.md

 offset | List&lt;Decimal&gt; | Local camera position offset in units by X,Y,Z axes.
 roll | Decimal | Local camera rotation by Z-axis in angle degrees (0.0 to 360.0 or -180.0 to 180.0).
-The same as third component of `rotation` parameter; ignored when `rotation` is specified. rotation | List&lt;Decimal&gt; | Local camera rotation over X,Y,Z-axes in angle degrees (0.0 to 360.0 or -180.0 to 180.0). zoom | Decimal | Relatize camera zoom (orthographic size or field of view, depending on the render mode), in 0.0 (no zoom) to 1.0 (full zoom) range. ortho | Boolean | Whether the camera should render in orthographic (true) or perspective (false) mode. toggle | List&lt;String&gt; | Names of the components to toggle (enable if disabled and vice-versa).
+The same as third component of `rotation` parameter; ignored when `rotation` is specified. rotation | List&lt;Decimal&gt; | Local camera rotation over X,Y,Z-axes in angle degrees (0.0 to 360.0 or -180.0 to 180.0). zoom | Decimal | Relative camera zoom (orthographic size or field of view, depending on the render mode), in 0.0 (no zoom) to 1.0 (full zoom) range. ortho | Boolean | Whether the camera should render in orthographic (true) or perspective (false) mode. toggle | List&lt;String&gt; | Names of the components to toggle (enable if disabled and vice-versa).
 The components should be attached to the same game object as the camera.
 This can be used to toggle [custom post-processing effects](/guide/special-effects.md#camera-effects). set | List&lt;Named&lt;Boolean&gt;&gt; | Names of the components to enable or disable.
 The components should be attached to the same game object as the camera.
 This can be used to explicitly enable or disable [custom post-processing effects](/guide/special-effects.md#camera-effects).
 Specified components enabled state will override effect of `toggle` parameter.